Depository Contracts for School Districts

 Related Texas Statutes and Rules

-- Texas Education Code, Subchapter G, School District Depositories
+- Texas Education Code (TEC), Subchapter G, School District Depositories

-- 19 Texas Administrative Code, Chapter 109, Subchapter D Uniform Bank Bid or Request for Proposal and Depository Contract
+- 19 Texas Administrative Code (TAC) Chapter 109, Subchapter D, Uniform Bank Bid or Request for Proposal and Depository Contract

-- Financial Accountability System Resource Guide; Module 1, Financial Accounting and Reporting (FAR)
+- Financial Accountability System Resource Guide, Module 1, Financial Accounting and Reporting (PDF, 2,483 KB)

-- Government Code 2257, Collateral for Public Funds
+- Government Code, Chapter 2257, Collateral for Public Funds

-Changes to Deposit Contract Rules, Effective September June 4, 2019
+Changes to Depository Contract Rules, Effective June 4, 2019

 All remaining depository contract rules are still in effect.
 If a school district makes changes to its direct deposit account, the district still must electronically submit a Direct Deposit Authorization form to TEA.